Jeffreydne/Jeff-Nelson-Portfolio/README.md

 ---
 ## Credits
+Note: I started this project in September 2023 while in the UCB Fulltime Bootcamp.
+I transferred after one week.

 The table of technology used  in this README.md was provided by the excellent staff at UC Berkeley Extension Full Stack Bootcamp